 The Company's credit ratings are important to 3M's cost of capital.
 The major rating agencies routinely evaluate the Company's credit profile and assign debt ratings to 3M.
 This evaluation is based on a number of factors, which include financial strength, business and financial risk, as well as transparency with rating agencies and timeliness of financial reporting.
-3M currently has an A1 credit rating with a stable outlook from Moody's Investors Service and an A+ credit rating with a negative outlook from Standard & Poor's.
+As of July 2022, 3M has a credit rating of A1, stable outlook from Moody's Investors Service and a credit rating of A+, CreditWatch negative from S&P Global Ratings.
 The Company's credit ratings have served to lower 3M's borrowing costs and facilitate access to a variety of lenders.
 The addition of further leverage to the Company's capital structure could impact 3M's credit ratings in the future.
 Failure to maintain strong investment grade ratings would adversely affect the Company's cost of funding and could adversely affect liquidity and access to capital markets.

-$ \ Changes \ in \ tax \ rates, \ laws \ or \ regulations \ could \ adversely \ impact \ our \ financial \ results.$
+Changes in tax rates, laws or regulations could adversely impact our financial results.